capsid/capsid-api-prototype/README.md

 #### yarn index:seed
 `yarn index:seed` responds to the following arguments:
+ - SUPER_USER // the email for the app's super user (you)
  - N_PROJECTS // total number of projects (default 10)
  - N_SAMPLES // number of samples per project (default 40)
  - N_ALIGNMENTS // number of alignments per sample (default 2)